wp-plugins/thumbs-rating/readme.txt

 *   Stores the votes values for each content.
 *   Uses HTML5 LocalStorage to prevent the users from voting twice.
-*   No output printed by default, check the Installation tab.
+*   No output printed by default, check the Installation instructions.
 *   Easy to customize the output using CSS.
-*   Show the most voted (positive/negative) items using a shortcode.
+*   Show the most voted (positive/negative) items using shortcodes.

 = Languages =